mitre/GraphEx/docs/markdown/setup/installing.md

 python3 setup.py install
 ```

 If you receive an error after running this command, it is likely because you are missing a dependency for the package.
 This particular plugin requires the 'esxi_utils' python package (the library containing the functions to interface with ESXi).
 You would install it in the same manner as has been described here.
+You can find [esxi utils here](https://github.com/mitre/Python-ESXi-Utilities).

 When you have resolved all your dependency installation errors, you can install the package itself:
 ```